 Physical distancing arrangements should be maintained, whenever possible, between pupils and teachers who are providing them pastoral support.
-If, for any reason this is not possible, we would recommend that face coverings (or PPE, where deemed necessary) are worn where they are not being worn already.
+If, for any reason, this is not possible, we would recommend that face coverings are worn where they were not being worn already.